jimgao1/competitive-programming/Notes/lca_sparse_table.md

 LCA with Sparse Table
 ======

+Using sparse table, we can get the Lowest Common Ancestor of 2 nodes in `O(logN)` time.

 Declare an array with size `N` by `Log[N]`.
 Where `dp[a][i]` is the `2^i`th ancestor of node `a`.

 When getting the `k`th parent of a node `n`, it is not necessary to count from the node.
 Instead, we can "jump" to one of the previous nodes.